-Protection Order: An order (such as a Peace Bond or a Restraining Order) made by a judge to protect one person from another.
+Protection Order: An order (such as a Peace Bond or a Restraining Order) made by a judge to protection Order: An order (such as a Peace Bond or a Restraining Order) made by a judge to protect one person from another.
 The order lists certain conditions the person named in it must follow - usually that he or she can have no direct or indirect contact with the other person.

-Re-Examination: Questions asked by the party or counsel who called the witness, after cross-examination by the other party or counsel.
+Re-Examination: Questions asked by the party or counsel who called the witness, after crossexamination by the other party or counsel.
 Re-examination happens if the cross-examination has brought out new facts, or if something raised for the first time in cross-examination was unclear.